Transnational Production Spaces

 Anke Hagemann: Relational geographies of production: Studying urban built environments through transnational commodity chains, American Association of Geographers, Annual Meeting, New Orleans, April 2018.

-Elke Beyer: Manufacturing Infrastructures: Developing Industry Parks for the global clothing industry in Ethiopia, Association of Geographers, Annual Meeting, New Orleans, April 2018.
+Elke Beyer: Manufacturing Infrastructures: Developing Industry Parks for the global clothing industry in Ethiopia, American Association of Geographers, Annual Meeting, New Orleans, April 2018.

 Elke Beyer: Cuts and Seams: Urban Effects of Transnational Clothing Production in South-East Bulgaria from the 1980s to the present, The Ins and Outs of Socialism: Visions and Experiences of Urban Change in the Second World, Center for Urban History of East Central Europe, Lviv, August 25-27, 2017.